-Figure 6.16: Trailed image of a strong X-ray source.
-The core of the image is faint due to pileup.
+Figure 6.17: Trailed image of a strong X-ray source.
+The core of the image is faint due to pile-up.
 Most events here are rejected because of bad grades.
-The readout direction is parallel to the trail.
+The read-out direction is parallel to the trail.

-Trailed Images It takes 40 μ sec to transfer the charge from one row to another during the process of moving the charge from the active region to the frame store region.
-This has the interesting consequence that each CCD pixel is exposed, not only to the region of the sky at which the observatory was pointing during the long (frame time) integration, but also, for 40 μ sec each, to every other region in the sky along the column in which the pixel in question resides.
-Figure 6.16 is an example where there are bright features present, so intense, that the tiny contribution of the flux due to trailing is stronger than the direct exposure - hence the trailed image is clearly visible.
+Trailed Images It takes $40~\mu sec$ to transfer the charge from one row to another during the process of moving the charge from the active region to the frame store region.
+This has the interesting consequence that each CCD pixel is exposed not only to the region of the sky at which the observatory was pointing during the long (frame time) integration, but also, for $40~\mu sec$ each, to every other region in the sky along the column in which the pixel in question resides.
+Figure 6.17 is an example where there are bright features present so intense that the core of the PSF is suppressed because of pile-up (see Section 6.15), allowing the tiny contribution of the flux due to trailing to be stronger than the (piled-up) direct exposure - hence the trailed image is clearly visible.
 Trailed images are also referred to as "read out artifacts", "transfer smear", or "out-of-time images".
-The user needs to be aware of this phenomenon as it has implications for the data analysis - e.g. estimates of the background.
-In some cases, the trailed image can be used to obtain an unpiled spectrum and can also be used to perform 40 microsecond timing analysis (of extremely bright sources).
+The user needs to be aware of this phenomenon as it has implications for the data analysis, including estimates of the background.
+In some cases, the trailed image can be used to obtain an unpiled spectrum and can also be used to perform 40 microsec timing analysis of (extremely bright) sources.